Ryan-Bilodeau/PongChallenge/README.md

 all code I wrote for the project was done in C#

 This is a pretty simple game application and was the first application I created.
+The game is very similar to the classic 'Pong' game.